UCLA-VAST/FlexCNN/README.md

 ## Requirements
 The [Xilinx Runtime v2018.3](https://www.xilinx.com/products/boards-and-kits/vcu1525-a.html#gettingStarted) should be installed.

-If also want to compile the library from source, the **Xilinx Deployment Shell v2018.3**, **Xilinx Development Shell** and **SDAccle Design Environment v2018.3** should also be installed.
+If also want to compile the library from source, the **Xilinx Deployment Shell v2018.3**, **Xilinx Development Shell** and **SDAccel Design Environment v2018.3** should also be installed.
 You can find them through [this link](https://www.xilinx.com/products/boards-and-kits/vcu1525-a.html#gettingStarted).

 ## Dependencies
 This library uses the [**cmake**](https://cmake.org/) (version >= 3.0) as the building system and the [**googletest**](https://github.com/google/googletest) as the test framework.
 It also depends on the [**tensorflow**](https://www.tensorflow.org/).